jimmyodonnell/jimmyodonnell.github.io/recipes/breakfast-casserole.md

 | to taste | herbs, fresh or dried (sage, thyme, rosemary, savory) |

 1. Brown and crumble sausage.
 Drain well.
-- Mix eggs, milk, mustard, and salt.
+2. Mix eggs, milk, mustard, and salt.
-- Stir in bread, sausage, and cheese.
+3. Stir in bread, sausage, and cheese.
-- Pour into greased 13" x 9" pan.
+4. Pour into greased 13" x 9" pan.
-- Cover and refrigerate overnight.
+4. Cover and refrigerate overnight.
-- In the morning, bake for ~1 hour at 350ºF, until set.
+4. In the morning, bake for ~1 hour at 350ºF, until set.

 #### Source
 Aunt Maureen's neighbor, Sue Palaskas.
+"Out of this world breakfast casserole"

 #### Notes